sdray/sources-sdray.github.io/content/publication/brechignac-2016/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Addressing Ecological Effects of Radiation on Populations and Ecosystems to Improve Protection of the Environment against Radiation: Agreed Statements from a Consensus Symposium.'
+title: 'Addressing ecological effects of radiation on populations and ecosystems to improve protection of the environment against radiation: Agreed statements from a Consensus Symposium.'
 subtitle: ''
 summary: ''